playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 > So if the framework events are cleaned up for us, why do we need to handle and cleanup side effects manually?

 Well, as we showed, our `setTimeout` in our example isn't cleaned up even though the `emit` output from the parent is.
-This means that if you have long-standing code (say, a `useInterval` instead of a `setTimeout`) you'll not release that part of memory back to JavaScript's internal cleanup.
+This means that if you have long-standing code (say, a `useInterval` instead of a `setTimeout`), you'll not release that part of the memory back to JavaScript's internal cleanup.

 That's the definition of a memory leak: Not allowing the language to clean up old code.
-Eventually over time, you may even hit an "out of memory" error, where your computer can no longer run your app or site without resetting itself.
+Eventually, over time, you may even hit an "out of memory" error, where your computer can no longer run your app or site without resetting itself.

 > Have the feeling you're missing something?
 Some of this section requires pre-existing knowledge about how computer memory works both [in hardware land](https://unicorn-utterances.com/posts/how-computers-speak#ram) and [how JavaScript handles memory under-the-hood](https://unicorn-utterances.com/posts/object-mutation).
 It's suggested to read these resources and come back if you're feeling confused.

 ### Seeing Hidden Memory Leaks {#seeing-hidden-memory-leaks}

-Not only are the memory leaks we mentioned hidden from the user when using events, there are ways to accidentally expose them to your user as well.
+Not only are the memory leaks we mentioned hidden from the user when using events, but there are ways to accidentally expose them to your user as well.

 The easiest way to do this is to switch away from an event handler and towards a function being passed from the parent to the child: